National Counties Building Society Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-COMPLETIONmonitor is web-based pre- and post-completion checklist for property lawyers.
-It is supported by PI insurers.
-COMPLETIONmonitor is a unique risk management tool.
+Lexsure’s COMPLETIONmonitor is an online pre- and post-completion checklist for residential conveyancing lawyers.
+It is supported by PI insurers such as AmTrust.
+COMPLETIONmonitor is a unique risk mitigation tool.

 Find a Law Firm approved by National Counties Building Society